 Conclusion.
-The number of American Indian students participating in our TEWA program has increased over the past 5 years.
-The number of all students and American Indian students' participation in Dual Credit and Gear Up has increased as well.
+The number of Native American students participating in our Tiwa program has increased over the past 5 years.
+The number of all students and American Indian students' participation in Dual Credit has increased as well.
+We need to improve CCR success rates for Native American Students.

 Action Plan.
-Peñasco Independent School District will continue to offer the TEWA program, Dual Credit, and Gear Up.
-PISD will continue to encourage American Indian students to participate in all programs available to further their education.
+Peñasco Independent School District will continue to offer the Tiwa program, Dual Credit, and other career technical programs.
+PISD will continue to encourage Native American students to participate in all programs available to further their education.
+We are working with the Picuris' Education Administrator to provide course credit for work study programs that allow students to learn about and gain experience in careers that support the Pueblo such as Tourism, Solar Power, Environment, and Government.
+We are also seeking to ensure that Native Students have additional support in the Early College High School Program.